Auckland Transport: Operations and staff

 AT is responsible for the Auckland Region's transport infrastructure (excluding state highways and railway tracks) and public transport.
 It designs, builds and maintains roads, ferry wharves, cycleways and walkways; co-ordinates road safety and community transport initiatives; and it plans, co-ordinates and funds bus, train and ferry services.
 AT also employs Auckland's Harbourmaster.
-It is the largest of the council's organisations, with over 1700 staff, controlling half of all council rates.
+It is the largest of the council's organisations, with 1,999 staff in 2026, controlling half of all council rates.

 Dr David Warburton was the inaugural chief executive of the organisation.
 His successor, Shane Ellison, joined the organisation in December 2017.
 Dean Kimpton was appointed chief executive in September 2024.
+Stacey van der Putten was appointed interim chief executive in May 2026 for 18 months.

 Auckland Transport appoints parking wardens to fulfil its responsibility of parking and special vehicle lane enforcement in the region.
 In 2017, it created the new position of Transport Officer, in response to issues regarding fare-evasion and disorderly behavior on public transport.
 Transport Officers are empowered by law to remove passengers off trains and issue infringement notices of $150 to enforce fare payment.

 Board members

 Directors are appointed by Cabinet and by Auckland Council.
 The Board has overall responsibility for delivering transport, including managing and controlling public transport and local roads.

-The directors as of August 2025 are: